Devansh095/Data-Visualization/README.md

 By leveraging Exploratory Data Analysis (EDA), Machine Learning models, and Feature Engineering, this project aims to extract valuable insights and develop predictive models that can help improve road safety and inform policy decisions.

 1. Exploratory Data Analysis (EDA)

-Accident Trends Over Time
+Accident Trends Over Time.

 Analyze how the number of accidents changes over the years, months, or even time of day.

 Identify seasonal trends or patterns in accident occurrences.

-Severity Analysis
+Severity Analysis.

 Investigate which types of accidents or conditions lead to more severe accidents.

 Examine how different factors such as light conditions and road types correlate with accident severity.

-Geographical Analysis
+Geographical Analysis.

 Determine if certain intersections or road types are more prone to accidents.

 Visualize accident hotspots to understand high-risk areas.

-Impact of Light Conditions
+Impact of Light Conditions.

 Examine how different light conditions (e.g., day, night) affect the occurrence and severity of accidents.

 Identify any patterns where specific light conditions contribute to higher accident rates.

-Speed Zone Analysis
+Speed Zone Analysis.

 Explore how different speed zones impact the type and severity of accidents.

 Analyze the correlation between speed limits and accident outcomes.

-2. Machine Learning Models
+3. Machine Learning Models

 Classification Models: